flashwing-04/showtime-website-project-archive/content/ws21/bachelor/B3-allmende/_index.md

 {{<section title="The Team">}}

 We are a team of students with varying levels of work and study experience.
-Nevertheless we devided the tasks equaly, dispite our experience, so everybody was able to learn a whole lot.
-Unfurtunately, with the ongoing pandemic, unexceptional we meet online.
+Nevertheless, we divided the tasks equally, despite our experience, so everybody was able to learn a whole lot.
+Unfortunately, with the ongoing pandemic, unexceptional we meet online.
 All together we had a very friendly and also professional working atmosphere and helped each other a lot.
 We had a great time creating and improving Allmende and hope you will do too, using it.

 {{</section >}}